Alberton, Prince Edward Island: Railways and other constructions

 In 1872, the Prince Edward Island Railway was constructed, making the port at Northport, adjacent to Alberton, its western terminus.
 It connected Alberton with communities to the east such as O'Leary, Summerside, Charlottetown, Georgetown and Souris.

 The western terminus was subsequently extended further from Alberton to Tignish in a sharp diversion just east of the Alberton passenger station, where a wye was constructed and a small railway yard, leading to the spur to Northport.
 Alberton went into its own terminus during this period, with various mills, manufacturing businesses, stores and services.
 The community became a village in 1878, and became home to a court house and justice centre for western Prince County that year.

 Alberton became the centre of the worldwide silver fox industry when Charles Dalton and Robert Oulton began farming the fur-bearing animals on an island in the harbour at Northport in 1894, bringing tremendous prosperity to area residents and business owners.
 Despite a fire that devastated part of the town the following year, Alberton quickly reflected its growing economic importance of the village.
 The railway constructed a new passenger station designed by architect Charles Benjamin Chappell for Alberton in the early 1900s entirely out of stone, one of only two such stations on the island (the other being in Kensington).

 The fox farming industry brought increased growth in the population and tax base for the community, which resulted in an upgrade from village status, becoming an incorporated town in May 1913.
 Silver fox farming remained profitable through the 1940s.
 Many distinctive houses in the community are a reminder of the fortunes that were made during this period.

 The Western Hospital was constructed in 1945 and was the first hospital built west of Summerside.
 The public library opened in 1951, followed by the federal government building in 1962 and the Jacques Cartier Arena and a community museum in 1964.
-The Maplewood Manor nursing home opened in 1967.
+The original Maplewood Manor nursing home operated from 1967 to 2011, and was replaced by the new Maplewood Manor nursing home, in the autumn of 2011.